-That bacteria produce color has been observed since they have been discovered.
-Not many people have thought of using this color to dye materials.
+That bacteria produce colour has been observed since they have been discovered.
+Not many people have thought of using this colour to dye materials.

-Color, derived from bacteria, is a 100% natural biological product.
-During production, no valuable raw materials, for example crude oil is needed, as it is usual in the production of synthetic colors.
+Colour, derived from bacteria, is a 100% natural biological product.
+During production, no valuable raw materials, for example, crude oil is needed, as it is usual in the production of synthetic colours.

 Suitable bacterial strains are stored in laboratories and can be reproduced and multiplied as required.

-These are just some of the gigantic benefits of bacterial color for our climate (read more about: ClimateLaunchpad – national finale), our environment and our health.
+These are just some of the gigantic benefits of bacterial colour for our climate (read more about at ClimateLaunchpad – national finale), our environment and our health.

-Accompany Vienna Textile Lab on an exciting path to a colorful future!
+Accompany Vienna Textile Lab on an exciting path to a colourful future!